How to Create Audio Bookmarks

 Inside the page’s ProgressAlly settings, go to the Media tab, and click on Add New Media.
 Then, select the Audio type from the dropdown options.

-Now, add the audio file URL to the media settings area.
+Now, copy and paste the audio file URL to the media settings area.

 - Dimensions – these are optional, although we recommend specifying the exact dimension you’d like the player to appear if you are also adding an image.